mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) - A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.
   * [Header](https://en.wikipedia.org/wiki/Header_(computing)) - In information technology, header refers to supplemental data placed at the beginning of a block of data being stored or transmitted.
 In data transmission, the data following the header is sometimes called the payload or body.
   * [Compile](https://en.wikipedia.org/wiki/Compiler) - A compiler is a computer program that translates computer code written in one programming language (the source language) into another language (the target language).
-  * [Upload](https://www.arduino.cc/en/Guide/ArduinoUno) - When you upload a sketch, you're using the Arduino bootloader, a small program that has been loaded on to the microcontroller on your board.
+  * [Upload](https://www.arduino.cc/en/Guide/ArduinoUno) - When you upload a sketch, you're using the Arduino boot-loader, a small program that has been loaded on to the micro-controller on your board.
 It allows you to upload code without using any additional hardware.
-  * [Button Cell](https://en.wikipedia.org/wiki/Button_cell) - Also known as lithium coin battery, that is mainly used in high power devices such as keyless entry devices, glucose monitors, heart-rate monitors, and toys & games.
+  * [Button Cell](https://en.wikipedia.org/wiki/Button_cell) - Also known as lithium coin battery, that is mainly used in high power devices such as key-less entry devices, glucose monitors, heart-rate monitors, and toys & games.

+## About Me

+I am a PA Master Naturalist and Citizen Scientist focusing on forests and watersheds.
+In addition to the volunteer work I do with watershed associations in Berks and Lancaster counties, I conduct monthly stream testing on Stillwater Run in Nolde Forest State Park where the Continuous Temperature Logger, used for this document, is located.